Projects

 The project ends with the publication of a scientific paper:

-- Pierfederici et al, 2026, Climate changing’s effects on Silene acaulis.
+- Pierfederici, M. E., et al. (2026), Climate changing’s effects on Silene acaulis. arXiv.